observeinc/aws-sam-apps/DEVELOPER.md

 export APP=forwarder #As an example
 ```

+Refer to `make help` for an authoritative list of Make targets

 - Build: Compile your application for deployment (`make sam-build APP=$APP`)
 - Package: Package your application for AWS (`make sam-package APP=$APP`)
 - Deploy: Deploy your application to AWS (`make sam-deploy APP=$APP`)